 The Alliance is comprised of seven AIDS service organizations throughout California who have an established political presence in Sacramento and who have a history of widespread, diverse and effective advocacy on HIV/AIDS-related legislative and public policy issues in Sacramento.
 APLA works with its fellow Alliance members to promote its state legislative agenda and to coordinate advocacy on vital budget and administrative issues.

 In addition to APLA, the Alliance members are:

-There are no current action alerts.
-Sign up for "In the Loop", APLA's action alert e-mail list to receive the next alert in your inbox!
+Sign up for "In the Loop", APLA's action alert e-mail list, to receive the next alert in your inbox!